sdpedersen/pharmacy-sales-and-profitability-analysis/README.md

 - Power BI
 - Power Query

+## Technical Documentation

+The complete project documentation is [available as a PDF](docs/Pharmacy-Sales-Analysis-Full-Documentation.pdf).

 ## Perspective

 This project was developed from the perspective of a **Data Analyst within the central commercial analytics team**, with the objective of transforming raw operational data into structured analytical insight to support **strategic decision-making on product positioning, geographic focus, and promotional effectiveness**.